-- Display a trouble sign to indicate you need help.
+- Indicate you are in need of help.
 Hang a brightly colored cloth (preferably red) on the radio antenna and raise the hood after snow stops falling.

 - Run the engine intermittently to keep warm, about 10 minutes each hour (or 5 minutes every half hour).

 - Use the heater while the engine is running.
 Keep the exhaust pipe clear of snow, and slightly open a rear window for ventilation.